2007: Exploring the Inner Space of the Celebes Sea Explorers

 National Museum of the Philippines

-Noe has a Master of Science degree in Biological Sciences.
-As a taxonomist of marine plants, such as seaweeds and seagrasses, Noe also studies plankton of the Philippines.
+Noe B. Gapas has an MS in biological sciences.
+As a taxonomist of marine plants, such as seaweeds and seagrasses, he also studies plankton of the Philippines.
 Collecting data on plankton in both marine and freshwater goes hand in hand with collecting algae and seagrasses in various parts of the county.
 He promotes awareness in conservation of marine and freshwater environments, using plankton as the basis for determining water quality.
-Noe is also a part-time instructor in the Biology Department of Trinity College of Quezon City, teaching Marine Botany and Ecology.
-At the same time he is a consultant and advisor on undergraduate theses for various colleges and university students.
+Gapas is also a part-time instructor in the biology department of Trinity College of Quezon City, teaching marine botany and ecology.
+At the same time, he is a consultant and advisor on undergraduate theses for various colleges and university students.

 Peggy Hamner Peggy Hamner